naveen16/stock-market-app/README.md

 Uses API from Finnhub https://finnhub.io/docs/api

 Used API for getting Ticker quotes as well as company details.
-To continuously update the stock price I used the webhook api to stream in the updated prices.
+To continuously update the stock price I used the websocket api to stream in the updated prices.